julienkosinski/memoryGame/README.md

+Trying to set up a memory game.
+This is currently work in progress ! :)

-To install the appp you have to install nodejs and npm.
+To install the app you have to install nodejs and npm.

 Then,